souvikpramanikgit/LearnHub/docs/web-developement/html/html-0.md

 ## 4. Where is HTML Used?

-HTML is everywhere on the web.
-Every website you visit uses HTML in some form.
+HTML is **everywhere** on the web.
+No matter how advanced a website or app looks, its foundation is almost always built with HTML.
+It’s the **core language** that browsers use to structure and display content.

+Below are some of the most common real-world use cases:

+---
 ### 4.1.
 Web Pages
 HTML forms the backbone of any static or dynamic webpage.